Healthy self-esteem gives you the freedom to be YOU and fully enjoy life.

 The My Wins Worksheet is an excellent tool for children or adolescents but can be adapted for adults as well.
-It helps the client or individual focus on positive experiences, qualities, and traits that they possess.
+It helps the individual focus on positive experiences, qualities, and traits that they possess.
 The worksheet provides five distinct “boxes” where achievements, accomplishments, strengths, or attributes can be highlighted.

 A Model of Healthy Self-Esteem identifies places where self-evaluations, unrealistic expectations, negative core beliefs, and unhealthy rules and assumptions can get in the way.

-My Strengths & Qualities Worksheet asks participants to reflect on compliments they have received, qualities that make them unique, and times they have made other people happy.
+My Strengths & Qualities worksheet asks participants to reflect on compliments they have received, qualities that make them unique, and times they have made other people happy.